-- have ever had an allergic reaction to indomethacin, aspirin or other NSAIDs or COX II inhibitors (e.g. celecoxib) or any of the ingredients in the capsule.
-An allergic reaction may include a rash, itching, difficulty breathing or swelling of the face, lips, throat, tongue or runny nose, - have now or have previously had stomach ulcers or bleeding in the digestive system, - have severe liver, kidney or heart disease, - have heart problems or are at high risk of heart attack or stroke, - take lithium.
+- have ever had an allergic reaction to indomethacin, aspirin or other NSAIDs or COX II inhibitors (e.g. celecoxib) or any of the ingredients in the capsule. - have now or have previously had stomach ulcers or bleeding in the digestive system - have severe liver, kidney or heart disease - have heart problems or are at high risk of heart attack or stroke. - take lithium